ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 asynchronous mode which returns a locator which can be used to check the status of the registration asynchronously.

-The following is a non-normative example of a HTTP request to register a Signed Statement:
+The following is a non-normative example of an HTTP request to register a Signed Statement:

 Request: